libnyanpasu/libnyanpasu.github.io/tutorial/install.md

 ## MacOS

-Download the latest version of `Clash.Nyanpasu_x64.app.tar.gz` (Intel CPU) or `Clash.
-Nyanpasu.aarch64.app.tar.gz` (M-series CPUs) and install it normally.
+Download the latest version of `Clash.Nyanpasu_x64.app.tar.gz` (Intel CPU) or `Clash.Nyanpasu.aarch64.app.tar.gz` (M-series CPUs) and install it normally.

 If you encounter installation issues, please refer to [FAQ](../others/faq).